 3. Osmium tetroxide fixes fats and lipids well and imparts a black coloration to them.

 E. Picrates: Unknown method of action.
 Produces good nuclear detail, but not as much hardness as mercurials.

 1. Picric acid is explosive in it's dry form.
 When in solution it stains everything yellow.

 2. Bouin's solution contains picric acid.
 It is recommended for testis, connective tissue, GI tract, and endocrine tissue.

 FACTORS AFFECTING FIXATION

 A. Buffering solutions are used to regulate the pH of the fixative.
 The best fixation is usually carried out at a neutral pH (6-8).
-Lower pH can cause formalin-heme pigment that will appear as black as polarizable deposits in tissue.
+Lower pH can produce formalin-heme pigment that will appear as black, polarizable deposits in tissue.

 D. An increase in temperature will increase the speed of the fixation.
 Be careful not to "cook" the tissue.
 Heat will coagulate proteins quickly, but also speeds autolysis.

 E. The concentration should be adjusted to the lowest level possible.
 A high concentration is costly and will introduce artifacts similar to excessive heating.